enkidevs/curriculum/mongodb/intro/query-operators/objectid-intro.md

 * omit the `_id` field and let MongoDB create a unique `ObjectID`
 * An `ObjectId` is a 12-byte BSON type value that stores unique information about the document it was generated for.
-* An `ObjectId` is an object used to hold all the id's.
+* An `ObjectId` is an object used to hold all the ids.
 * add a manually inputted value for the `_id` field that you can easily remember for later use